-Japanese and international economic, aid and security policies greatly affect the state of affairs that causes the widening gap between rich and poor, conflicts and environmental destruction in developing nations.
+Japanese and international economic aid and security policies greatly affect the state of affairs that causes the widening gap between rich and poor, as well as affects the conflicts and environmental destruction in developing countries.
 JVC is thus cooperating with other NGOs and local citizens in appealing to the Japanese government and companies conducting economic activities in developing countries for social and environmental concerns to be taken into account when aid and business projects are implemented.
-We also make proposals to international bodies and governments based on our experiences with the goal of building a peaceful society in which problems are solved through dialogue rather than force.
-We also speak with a variety of stakeholders in the world in order to create an environmentally friendly, equitable and peaceful society.
+We also make proposals to international bodies and governments based on our experiences with the goal of building a peaceful society in which problems are solved through dialogue rather than reinforcement of military force.
+We continuously transmit information and share problems with a number of Japanese citizens.

 1. Proposal on the Large-Scale Agricultural Development in Mozambique

 The “Program of Triangular Cooperation for Agricultural Devel- opment of the Tropical Savannah in Mozambique (ProSAVANA)” is going on, which covers an area of roughly 11 million hectares (more than twice the cultivated area in Japan) in the Mozambican northern provinces.
 JVC believes that ProSAVANA has been cre- ated to support Japanese and Brazilian corporations in expanding their business opportunities in Africa rather than to meet the needs of local farmers.
 JVC has raised questions on this program which has many problems in regards to its objectives and trans- parency, and has asked the Japanese government to reconsider.
 The situation has gotten worse, as local farmers continue to suffer violations of their human rights.
 In order to protect the rights for food and land of farmers, JVC has continued to perform eld surveys in cooperation with the farmers and advocated on this matter.

 2. NGO- Ministry of Foreign Affairs (MOFA) Regular Meeting